 Raiders beat Broncos 24-16 in 1st game after Brown's release

-Broncos Raiders FootballOakland Raiders quarterback Derek Carr reacts after running back Josh Jacobs scored a touchdown during the fourth quarter of an NFL football game against the Denver Broncos Monday, Sept.
+Raiders beat Broncos 24-16 in 1st game after Brown's releaseOakland Raiders running back Josh Jacobs runs with the ball as Denver Broncos defensive end DeMarcus Walker (57) and nose tackle Mike Purcell (98) look on during the first half of an NFL football game Monday, Sept.
 9, 2019, in Oakland, Calif.
 (AP Photo/D. Ross Cameron)

+OAKLAND, Calif.
+(AP) -- The night started with Oakland Raiders fans derisively chanting at former disgruntled receiver Antonio Brown and ended with coach Jon Gruden celebrating a victory in the Black Hole.

+The saga that consumed the football world for days didn't hamper the Raiders a bit.

 The win spoiled the Denver debuts for Flacco and coach Vic Fangio and ended the NFL's longest opening weekend winning streak at seven games.